nicojourdain/nicojourdain.github.io/projects_dir/trois_as_results.md

 {:/}

 ---
+**May 2019 - New paper on InitMIP - Antarctica**

+A paper published in The Cryosphere presents the results of initMIP-Antarctica from 25 ice sheet simulations performed by 16 international modeling groups, including IGE.
+The submitted results use different initial conditions and initialization methods, as well as ice flow model parameters and reference external forcings...
+[[Read more]]({{site.url}}projects_dir/trois_as_results_9)

+---
 **May 2019 - New paper on simulating and parameterizing ice/ocean interactions**

 In this new paper in GMD led by Lionel Favier, we present the new Elmer/Ice-NEMO ice-ocean coupled model, and we use it to evaluate sub-ice-shelf melt parameterizations implemented in Elmer/Ice.
 These parameterizations include...